ripienaar/free-for-dev/README.md

   * [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
+  * [Square Cloud](https://squarecloud.app/) - Square Cloud is a project born with the aim of providing hassle-free, user-friendly hosting services without requiring advanced knowledge.
   * [Serverless Cloud](https://www.serverless.com/cloud) - Serverless Cloud lets you build Serverless APIs, DBs and Storage by using infrastrucure _from_ code approach(no yaml, no infrastructure configuration).
 The product is provided by Serverless Inc. and currently under public preview.
   * [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
 Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
 Free allowances include up to 3 shared-cpu-1x 256mb VMs, 3GB persistent volume storage (total) and 160GB outbound data transfer.
   * [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
 Requires card and no custom domain support.